-Commissioner D. Ralph Huff, III, Vice Chairman
+Commissioner D. Ralph Huff, III, Secretary

 Huff, a Hoke County native, has provided leadership and support in numerous community efforts and notable accomplishments include serving as the President of the Fayetteville Regional Association of Realtors and Homebuilders Association of Fayetteville as well as serving as the Chairman of the Fayetteville Board of Adjustments and Chairman of the United Way campaigns in Fayetteville and Raeford.
 In 2010, Huff co-chaired the Linda Lee Allan Legacy Fund on behalf of the Chamber of Commerce that raised $2 million for economic development in our community.

 Most recently, Huff devoted his resources towards economic development in Fayetteville as the leader of a team named Vision 2026 whose mission is to Move Fayetteville Forward.
 The 2011 winner of the Greater Fayetteville Chamber’s REALTOR Cup for his outstanding contribution to the civic, industrial and cultural growth of the Fayetteville area, Huff was also the recipient of the Fayetteville HBA “Pillar of the Industry” award.
 In 2018, his local economic development efforts were recognized on a state level when Business North Carolina Magazine named him as one of the Top 100 Influential Business Leaders in North Carolina.

 A 1972 graduate of UNC Chapel Hill with a degree in Business Administration, Huff is one of the top supporters of the Ram’s Club and is ranked as one of the top 125 alumni contributors to the university, including the establishment of a bequest of $1 million to the UNC Business School.
 He and Linda also made a $1.5 million gift to Methodist University for the renovation of Reeves Auditorium, which was renamed the Huff Concert Hall in their honor.